IGME-RIT/Basic_Pointer_TestInverses/README.md

-# Basic Test Constants
+# Basic TestInverses

-This tutorial addresses ways of initialization of pointer with constant value, initialization of constant pointer,and initialization of constant pointer with constant value.
-It also relates to the concept of null pointer.
+This tutorial ilustrates the reversibility of pointer.

 # Setup